Arizona Divorce 101 – How does it all work?

-The Constitution guarantees that in both the 5th and 14th Amendments that a person be given notice before a law suit can be filed against them.
-This applies in divorce actions: In order to let your spouse know that you are filing for divorce, copies of the above forms (the summons, the petition etc.) must be served within 120 days of the filing of the petition.
+The Constitution guarantees that in both the 5th and 14th Amendments that a person be given notice before a lawsuit can be filed against them.
+This applies in divorce actions: In order to let your spouse know that you are filing for divorce, copies of the above forms (the summons, the petition, etc.) must be served within 120 days of the filing of the petition.

-The other party is not “on notice” and thus the divorce action isn’t really “live” until one of the accepted form of service has been completed and the notice of such is filed with the Clerk of the Court.
+The other party is not “on notice” and thus the divorce action isn’t really “live” until one of the accepted forms of service has been completed and the notice of such is filed with the Clerk of the Court.

 To Respond or Not to Respond:

 This is where the road begins to fork; The Respondent has 20 days to respond if they live in the same state the petition was filed in and 30 days if they live out of state.

 If the Respondent does nothing, you can, and should, file for default.
 Provided the Respondent has been appropriately served, and they do not respond, your petition will likely be granted in its entirety and the divorce will be done.
 This is subject to some specific rules and requirements (like most of the stuff in this process).

 However, if a response is filed, the case will move forward to the next steps.